 Integrating with Wagmi

-This tutorial is a step-by-step guide on how to integrate multiple wallets such as Coinbase Wallet, Metamask, and Wallet Connect into your dapp using the wagmi hooks library.
+This tutorial is a step-by-step guide on how to integrate multiple wallets such as Coinbase Wallet, Metamask, and Wallet Connect into your dapp using the wagmi library.

 To explore a running version of the finished product, fork our CodeSandbox.